windysabolbora/CCS-229-Intelligent-Systems-Final-Project/README.md

 <h1>Project Setup</h1>

             1. Install dependencies :
                         - Python
                         - Install library such as google-generativeai, and streamlit
                         - Set up environment variables

-            2. Use API <br>
+            2. Use API
                         - Obtaining an API key from Google Generative AI.

             3. Clone Repository

             4. Create a .env file
                         - This is were you put your API

             5. Run the application
                         - Execute the "streamlit run streamlit_app.py" to run the streamlit application.

 <h1>Features: </h1>